lanofdoom/auth-by-steam-group/README.md

 # LAN of DOOM Authenticate By Steam Group Plugin
-SourceMod extension and plugin for **Linux** SRCDS servers that together only permits members of a specified steam groups to join the server.
+SourceMod extension and plugin for SRCDS servers that together only permits members of a specified steam groups to join the server.

 Note, servers with ``sv_lan 1`` are not compatible with Steam Group authentication.